JadenGeller/CS-81-Project/docs/logs/progress_update3.md

 When parsing identifiers, we need to specifically check to make sure they're not a keyword.
 Otherwise, our grammar will be ambiguous in that there are some places words like `let` are keywords and some other places that they act as identifiers.
 This is obviously bad.

+We should probably do a similiar thing for the `=` operator so it can't be used as an infix operator anywhere.
+I should decide on a clean way to accomplish this instead of hardcoding in two places the `=` symbol.

 # Other

 ## Swift Style